Last modified: 2023-09-10 17:43

 1: WSS - 1

-The MPU-401 is as yet untested.
+I did not test the MPU-401 yet.
 Two additional parameters accepted by the module are mpu_irq for the MPU-401 interrupt and dma2 for recording in full-duplex operation.
 The MPU-401 interrupt remains unknown and I can't verify that this particular card even supports full duplex.

 In alsamixer, PCM is Wave (as usual), Aux = CD analog, and Aux 1 = Synth.